Periyar: Comparisons with Gandhi

 In the Vaikom Satyagraha of 1924, Periyar and Gandhi both cooperated and confronted each other in socio-political action.
 Periyar and his followers emphasised the difference in point of view between Gandhi and himself on the social issues, such as fighting the Untouchability Laws and eradication of the caste system.

 According to the booklet "Gandhi and Periyar", Periyar wrote in his paper Kudi Arasu in 1925, reporting on the fact that Gandhi opposed resolutions for the maintaining of caste and Untouchability Laws which would spoil his efforts to bring about Hindu-Muslim unity.
 From this, Gandhi learned the need for pleasing the Brahmins if anything was to be achieved.

-Peiryar in his references to Gandhi used opportunities to present Gandhi as, on principle, serving the interests of the Brahmins.
+Periyar in his references to Gandhi used opportunities to present Gandhi as, on principle, serving the interests of the Brahmins.
 In 1927, Periyar and Gandhi met at Bangalore to discuss this matter.
 The main difference between them came out when Periyar stood for the total eradication of Hinduism to which Gandhi objected saying that Hinduism is not fixed in doctrines but can be changed.
 In the Kudi Arasu, Periyar explained that:

 "With all his good qualities, Gandhi did not bring the people forward from foolish and evil ways.
 His murderer was an educated man.
 Therefore nobody can say this is a time of high culture.
 If you eat poison, you will die.
 If electricity hits the body, you will die.
 If you oppose the Brahmin, you will die.
 Gandhi did not advocate the eradication of Varnasrama Dharma structure, but sees in it a task for the humanisation of society and social change possible within its structure.
 The consequence of this would be continued high-caste leadership.
 Gandhi adapted Brahmins to social change without depriving them of their leadership".

 Gandhi accepted karma in the sense that "the Untouchables reap the reward of their karma, but was against discrimination against them using the revaluing term Harijans.
 As shown in the negotiations at Vaikom his methods for abolishing discrimination were: to stress on the orthodox, inhumane treatment of Untouchables; to secure voluntary lifting of the ban by changing the hearts of caste Hindus; and to work within a Hindu framework of ideas.

 On the Temple Entry issue, pro-Periyar sources claim that Gandhi never advocated the opening of Garbha Griha to Harijans in consequence of his Hindu belief.
 These pro-Periyar sources, with the exception of M. Mahar and D.S.
 Sharma, clearly show that Periyar and his followers emphasised that Periyar was the real fighter for the removal of Untouchability and the true upliftment of Hairjans, whereas Gandhi was not.
 This did not prevent Periyar from having faith in Gandhi on certain matters.